awslabs/data-solutions-framework-on-aws/framework/API.md

 ### DataLakeStorage <a name="DataLakeStorage" id="@adsf/framework.DataLakeStorage"></a>

-Creates AWS Glue Catalog Database for each storage layer.

-Composed of 3 {@link DataCatalogDatabase} for Bronze, Silver, and Gold data.
+Creates the storage layer for a data lake, composed of 3 {@link AnalyticsBucket} for Bronze, Silver, and Gold data.

-*Example*
+See documentation TODO insert link.

+For custom requirements not covered by {DataLakeStorageProps}, consider using {AnalyticsBucket} directly.

+**Usage example**

 ```typescript
 import { DataLakeStorage } from 'aws-data-solutions-framework';